amartyasd/amartyasd.github.io/_pages/miscc.md

 Poetry and Philosophy
 ======

-* [Boris Ryzhy's poetry](https://borisryzhy.com/POEMS): I keep visiting his work while I'm meandering inside my mind.
+* [Boris Ryzhy's poetry](https://borisryzhy.com/POEMS): I keep visiting his once in a while.
-* I read a lot of existentialist philosophy when I get time.
+* I read a lot of philosophy when I get time.
 * [List of books by Dostoyevsky, with downloadable links](https://www.gutenberg.org/ebooks/author/314))